 The Territory's Approach to Disaster Recovery

-The NDRRA is jointly funded by the Commonwealth and Territory governments and was designed to share the cost of relief and assistance and help communities to re-establish following an eligible natural disaster.
+The DRFA is jointly funded by the Commonwealth and Territory governments and is designed to share the cost of relief assistance and help communities to recover following an eligible disaster event.

-An eligible natural disaster is a serious disruption to a community or region caused by the impact of a naturally occurring rapid-onset event that threatens or causes death, injury or damage to property or the environment and requires significant and coordinated multi-agency and community response, and is one, or a combination of the following: bushfire, earthquake, flood, storm, cyclone, storm surge, landslide, tsunami, meteorite strike or tornado.
+A natural disaster or terrorist event is a serious disruption to a community or region caused by the impact of a rapid-onset event that threatens or causes death, injury or damage to property or the environment and requires significant and coordinated multi-agency and community response.
+It is one or a combination of the following:

-Relief measures activated are determined by the nature and severity of the event, the extent of the damage incurred, the capacity of the community to return to normal and the personal hardship experienced by those directly affected.
-Relief measures are not regarded as compensation and would not generally be accessible where adequate insurance may be available (relief measures are not a substitute for insurance).
+Relief measures activated under the DRFA are determined by the nature and severity of the event, the extent of the damage incurred, the capacity of the community to return to normal and the personal hardship experienced by those directly affected.
+Relief measures are not regarded as compensation and would not generally be available where adequate insurance may be available—relief measures are not a substitute for insurance.